 Depending on the voicing of your instrument, consider using the Great to four foot Principal only, as higher unenclosed harmonics can sometimes overwhelm, unless you’re playing for a large choir.

-This is played on a custom built Envoy 23-S, which is a very popular church instrument.
+Watch the video of Thomas Tertius Noble’s “Magnificat in B minor” below.
+This is played by Jonathan Kingston on a custom built Envoy 23-S, which is a very popular church organ.